Intune enrollment methods for Windows devices

 - Configuration Manager Co-management lets administrators enroll their existing Configuration Manager managed devices into Intune to get the dual benefits of Intune and Configuration Manager.

 - Bulk enroll lets an authorized user join large numbers of new corporate-owned devices to Azure Active Directory and Intune.
 You create a provisioning package with the Windows Configuration Designer (WCD) app.
 Then, using USB media during initial Windows OOBE experience or from existing Windows PC, you install the provisioning package to automatically enroll the devices into Intune.
-This method does not allow the use of Conditional Access.

 - Enrolling Windows IoT Core devices is accomplished by using the Windows IoT Core Dashboard to prepare the device, and then using Windows Configuration Designer to create a provisioning package.
 Then, using SD Card media during initial boot up, it installs the provisioning package to automatically enroll the devices into Intune.